UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Justification
 ^^^^^^^^^^^^^

-DPLA maps both CC licenses and Rights Statements to `edm:rights`.
+DPLA maps both CC licenses and Rights Statements to :code:`edm:rights`.
 So does Samvera.

-Creative Commons licenses should be content negotiable and valid for JSON-LD and IIIF.
+Creative Commons licenses should be content negotiable against the `CreativeCommons REST Endpoint <http://api.creativecommons.org/rest/1.5/details?license-uri=>`_ for easy lookup by developers.

 XPath
 ^^^^^